spotflow-io/in-memory-azure-test-sdk/docs/storage.md

 #### `InMemoryBlobBatchClient: BlobBatchClient`

-The `GetBlobBatchClient()` method available on `InMemoryBlobServiceClient` and `InMemoryBlobContainerClient` hides the `SpecializedBlobExtensions.GetBlobBatchClient(...)` extension method from the official SDK (extension methods cannot be overriden).
-If the client is accessed via the `BlobServiceClient` or `BlobContainerClient` static type, the original extension method is used instead and the resulting `BlobBatchClient` will not work.
+The official SDK exposes `GetBlobBatchClient(...)` only as an extension method (`SpecializedBlobExtensions`) which cannot be overriden.
+The in-memory clients therefore provide their own `GetBlobBatchClient()` instance method, which is used only when the client is accessed via the `InMemoryBlobServiceClient` or `InMemoryBlobContainerClient` static type.

-Inject the `BlobBatchClient` directly in such cases.
+Production code should obtain the `BlobBatchClient` from a factory abstraction: the production implementation of that factory calls `SpecializedBlobExtensions.GetBlobBatchClient(...)` on the real client, while the test implementation calls `GetBlobBatchClient()` on the in-memory client.

 | Property | Note                                                       |
 | -------- | ---------------------------------------------------------- |